BlockFade-Programming/fortnitestretchedres/README.md

 For more example apps, see the
 [list of boilerplates](http://electron.atom.io/community/#boilerplates)
 created by the awesome electron community.

-For a basic serial monitor example app see [electron-serialmon](https://github.com/jcramirez/electron-serialmon)

 #### License [CC0 1.0 (Public Domain)](LICENSE.md)